dansteingart/without_the_hot_air/pages_md/SEwtHA_26.md

 We could scour the map of Britain for other locations.
 The best locations would be near to big wind farms.
 One idea would be to make a new artificial lake in a hanging valley (across the mouth of which a dam would

-<span class="figurenumber">Figure 26.9</span>.
+<div class='caption'><span class="figurenumber">Figure 26.9</span>.
 Dinorwig, in the Snowdonia National Park, compared with Loch Sloy and Loch Lomond.
 The upper maps show 10 km by 10 km areas.
 In the lower maps the blue grid is made of 1 km squares.
 Images produced from Ordnance Survey’s Get-a-map service <span class="websitetitle">www.ordnancesurvey.co.uk/getamap</span>.
-Images reproduced with permission of Ordnance Survey. © Crown Copyright 2006.
+Images reproduced with permission of Ordnance Survey. © Crown Copyright 2006.</div>

 <img src="figure430.png" width="205" height="289" />